Report child abuse or a concern about a child

 In exceptional circumstances the need to protect a child may include removing a child from their home for a short period of time or until the problems at home have been sorted out.
 Such a step can only be taken by Children’s Social Care with the prior consent of a court or with the agreement of the parents.

-Before making a referral to MASH
+Before making a referral to the MASH

-Please consider if the child or young person’s needs can be met by services from within your own agency, or by other professionals already working with the family.
+Consider if the child or young person’s needs can be met by services from within your own agency, or by other professionals already working with the family.

-If you are unsure and would like a consultation with a social worker, please contact the MASH for advice.
+If you are unsure and would like a consultation with a social worker, contact the MASH for advice.

 When making a referral, always gain consent from parents or carers, except where doing so may increase the risk of harm to the child or young person.